Natural Deodorant Reviews: Which Ones Pass Our Sweat Test?

-Considering that I have found lavender scented deodorants to not hold up so well during workouts in the past, I was surprised to find my sweat pretty much odourless. – Alyssa Ball, assistant digital editor
+Considering that I have found lavender scented deodorants to not hold up so well during workouts in the past, I was surprised to find my sweat pretty much odourless. – Alyssa Ball, former assistant digital editor

 Vapour AER Lavender Myrrh, $30, thedetoxmarket.ca